-Chick-Fil-A Banned From San Antonio Airport, Now The Texas Attorney General Wants To Investigate
+Chick-fil-A Banned From San Antonio Airport, Now The Texas Attorney General Wants To Investigate

 In a related move, Paxton asked U.S. Transportation Secretary Elaine Chao to look at the situation, believing that the city council’s decision violated federal rules against discrimination based on religion by agencies that receive federal grants.

-This is not the first time Atlanta-based Chick-Fil-A has faced fervent opposition in opening a new location.
-As Slate reported earlier in March, the mayors of Chicago, Boston and San Francisco had all at one time or another expressed opposition to Chick-Fil-A coming to their cities.
-As of this writing, there are three Chick-Fil-A locations in Chicago; none in Boston (although there are two in the suburbs); and none in San Francisco (though there are multiple locations in the suburbs).
+This is not the first time Atlanta-based Chick-fil-A has faced fervent opposition in opening a new location.
+As Slate reported earlier in March, the mayors of Chicago, Boston, and San Francisco had all at one time or another expressed opposition to Chick-fil-A coming to their cities.
+As of this writing, there are three Chick-fil-A locations in Chicago; none in Boston (although there are two in the suburbs); and none in San Francisco (though there are multiple locations in the suburbs).